m90/seeThru/README.md

  - <a href="#safari-6-issues">Safari 6 issues</a>
  - <a href="#mobile-devices--tablets">Mobile devices & tablets</a>
  - <a href="#browser-support">Browser support</a>
- - <a href="#preparing-video-sources-in-adobe-after-effects">Preparing video sources in Adobe After Effects</a>
  - <a href="#tldr">tl;dr</a>
  - <a href="#changelog">Changelog</a>
  - <a href="#license">License</a>